ibm-cloud-docs/vmwaresolutions/services/standalone_considerations.md

 ## Considerations before you install on-premises HCX instances
 {: #standalone_considerations-install}

-The HCX components must be installed both on {{site.data.keyword.cloud_notm}} and in your on-premises vSphere environment.
+The HCX components must be installed both on {{site.data.keyword.cloud}} and in your on-premises vSphere environment.
 It is recommended that you install the HCX service into your vCenter Server instance before you install the on-premises HCX instance.

-For more information, see [Considerations when you install HCX](/docs/services/vmwaresolutions/vcenter?topic=vmware-solutions-hcx_considerations#hcx_considerations-install).
+For more information, see [Considerations when you install HCX](/docs/services/vmwaresolutions?topic=vmware-solutions-hcx_considerations#hcx_considerations-install).

 **Notes for HCX installations:**